Tax

 Hong Kong 8.25% on assessable profits up to HK$2,000,000; and 16.5% on any part of assessable profits over HK$2,000,000 (only for profits arising in or derived from Hong Kong).

-Hungary The corporate tax rate at a national level is 9% of the positive tax base.
+Hungary The corporate tax rate at a national level is 9%.
+The corporate tax is calculated by multiplying the positive tax base by the tax rate.
 At local level there is usually a turnover based tax amounting to maximum 2%.

 25% (passive income).